 Consider, too, what you really need in your living room design, and what you can live without.
 At the very least, you'll need enough seating, side and/or coffee tables, a TV unit, storage for everything from gaming equipment to toys to books.
 If this is starting to over-load the room, what could go elsewhere?

 Top tip: If you really don’t know where to start with your living room layout, use a tape measure to size up the room.
 From that you can sketch out a floorplan and draw out a few different ways your furniture could fit into the room.
 Find out much more about where to place the living room furniture in our guide to creating the best living room layout.

 Decide on a living room style

-Once you’ve planned your living room's furniture placement you can move on to the fun stuff – choosing the style of your living room.
+Once you’ve planned your living room furniture design placement you can move on to the fun stuff – choosing the style of your living room.
 It's where you will spend much of your time: in the evenings if you don't have kids, and from the afternoon onwards if you do.

-And while you might be tempted to stick to one style – a Mid-century modern living room – for example, don't be afraid to mix and match.
+And while you might be tempted to stick to one style, don't be afraid to mix and match.
 Doing so will create a less constructed, more relaxed feel and, after all, it's the room you unwind in at night, so it should be a true expression of your taste.
 (Until you come to sell, that is, in which case, we'd advise depersonalising...)

 Pick a colour scheme for your living room

 When you’ve nailed down your aesthetic, decide on the main colour for your living room.
 Think about its size and the height of its ceiling when you are making this decision.
 It may be interior design 101, but if you are looking for design ideas for small living rooms to make yours look larger and brighter, you will need to opt for lighter colours; or, perhaps, since you only use your living room in the evening, you'd rather it felt cosy and intimate with darker colours?